1914 South Dakota Coyotes football team

 The 1914 South Dakota Coyotes football team represented the University of South Dakota during the 1914 college football season.
 In Ion Cortright's first year as head coach, the Coyotes compiled a 5–2–1 record, and outscored their opponents 111 to 75.
 The Coyotes played a tough schedule, with regional powerhouses Nebraska, Notre Dame, and Minnesota.
-South Dakota did not manage to win any of these contests, but they did break a 14 game winning streak when they tied Nebraska 0–0 at Lincoln, and would become the Cornhuskers only blemish in a 34 game stretch from 1912 to 1916.
+South Dakota did not win any of these contests, but they did break a 14 game winning streak when they tied Nebraska 0–0 at Lincoln, and would become the Cornhuskers only blemish in a 34 game stretch from 1912 to 1916.